Mistreaper/strap-scripts/README.md

 `wine-staging` and `lutris`: Windows compatibility layer + frontend.

-`opera-ffmpeg-codecs`: This is proprietary codecs, not installed automatically when installing the `opera` package
+`opera-ffmpeg-codecs`: These are proprietary codecs, not installed automatically when installing the `opera` package

-`steam`: You know this, it's a game platform
+`steam`: You know this.

 `polymc`: This is a Minecraft launcher, the official one is broken and `multimc`'s creator hasn't maintainted the AUR package and he is a manchild who throws tantrums.